tfpauly/privacy-proxy/draft-privacy-token.md

 signature.

 - "signature" is a Nk-octet RSA Blind Signature that covers the message.
 For version 1, Nk is 512.
+For version 2, Nk is 256.

 # PrivacyToken Authentication Scheme {#scheme}